- About Us

 RMI Architects is an Architectural Practice committed to delivering high-quality contemporary Architecture and providing an excellent service for our clients.
 Our work is spread across both public and private sectors and across a broad range of sectors from residential, commercial, education, energy, conservation and masterplanning.

-Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by third generation Partners Rob Jennings and Stephen Miskelly.
+Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by Director Stephen Miskelly who started with the Practice as a placement student straight out of university in 2003.

 Since its inception, the Practice has been committed to delivering award-winning buildings and this has been recognised with many awards and accolades, including twice receiving the Liam McCormick Prize for Building of the Year.